 4. Avoid the middle seat

 There are approximately 843,902,840,932 reasons to avoid the middle seat, but I’m adding the germ factor to that list.
-The biggest threat to your health on planes is presented by the people sitting in the two rows around you—not the air itself, which is actually quite clean.
-By positioning yourself between two people, you’re doubling your chance of getting stuck next to someone who could pass on an illness (or just has sub-par hygiene).
+The biggest threat to your health on planes is presented by the people sitting around you—not the air itself, which is actually quite clean.
+By positioning yourself between two people, you’re doubling your chance of getting stuck next to someone who could pass on an illness.

 5. Wipe down your area with sanitizing wipes

-Bring a small packet or Ziploc bag of sanitizing wipes, and use them to wipe down the area: the tray table, seatback pocket, armrest, seatbelt, and (my personal favorite) the headrest.
+Bring a small packet or Ziploc bag of sanitizing wipes, and use them to wipe down the area: the tray table, seatback pocket, armrest, seat belt, the wall if you’re in a window seat, and (my personal favorite) the headrest.
 It may sound extreme, but it’s highly unlikely that these areas were wiped down in-between flights—and nobody wants to share hair grease or eat off a tray table where someone changed baby diapers (yes, really).
 In fact, my seatmates often express jealousy that they didn’t think to bring their own.

 6. Use wet wipes for everything